uhop/stream-json/README.md

 ### Source

 `Source` is a convenience object.
 It connects individual streams with pipes, and attaches itself to the end emitting all events on itself (just like `Emitter`).
 The standard `end` event is used to indicate the end of a stream.
+It is based on [EventEmitter](https://nodejs.org/api/events.html#events_class_events_eventemitter).

 ```js
 var Source = require("stream-json/Source");